-Sea Water Electrochlorinator
+Sea Water Electrochlorination System

-Continuous Production Electrochlorinators are designed for high capacity production of sodium hypochlorite solution from seawater.
+Continuous Production Electrochlorinators / Seawater electrochlorination systems are designed for high capacity production of sodium hypochlorite solution from seawater.
 The system is complete with all the required equipment for continuous production of 0.1 to 0.2% Sodium Hypochlorite.
 This system can be offered as a pre-assembled skids which makes the erection and commissioning process very quick with predictable.
 The system contains all necessary instrumentation for automatic operation.
 PLC controls with required triggers and alarms and sensors makes it state of the art and safe.

 Chlorine is the widely accepted method to simply and efficiently prohibit fouling.
 But Chlorine gas injection system is dangerous and requires regular maintenance.

 The best and most convenient alternative is Sodium Hypochlorite.
-Continuous Production Electrochlorinators using sea water are designed for high capacity production of Sodium Hypochlorite directly from sea water.
+Continuous Production Electrochlorinators using seawater are designed for high capacity production of Sodium Hypochlorite directly from seawater.

-The sea water from the sea will be delivered to the Hypochlorination System.
+The seawater from the sea will be delivered to the Hypochlorination System.
 If the pressure is not sufficient, it will be boosted by means of Seawater Booster Pumps (which shall be located within the Hypochlorination Building).
-Seawater Booster Pumps will feed sea water to automatic backwash strainers to ensure that the sea water is rid of large debris.
-Sea water will then pass through Hypochlorite Generators where the sodium hypochlorite solution will be generated from sea water by the electrolysis process.
+Seawater Booster Pumps will feed seawater to automatic backwash strainers to ensure that the seawater is rid of large debris.
+Seawater will then pass through Hypochlorite Generators where the sodium hypochlorite solution will be generated from seawater by the electrolysis process.
 The generated sodium hypochlorite solution will be stored in the downstream Hypochlorite Solution Storage Tanks.

 Hypochlorite solution from storage tanks will then be dosed continuously as well as intermittently (shock dosing) to the intake structure.
 The continuous Hypochlorite dosing rate shall be controlled manually in order to maintain a level of 0.2 mg/l free residual chlorine at the cooling water discharge at the seal pit.
-Shock chlorination has been envisaged at 5 mg/l with a frequency of once in every 8 hours for a duration of 20-30 minutes.
+Shock chlorination has been envisaged at 5 mg/l with a frequency of once every 8 hours for a duration of 20-30 minutes.

-Main equipments in the Seawater Hypochlorination System
+Main equipment in the Seawater Electrochlorination System

 Seawater Booster Pump

 These pumps are required if inlet seawater is not provided at a pressure of at least 2 kg/cm3.
 These pumps are normally made up of Duplex Stainless Steel.
-Working and stand by pumps are provided with inlet and outlet valves, check valves and required instruments.
+Working and stand-by pumps are provided with inlet and outlet valves, check valves, and required instruments.

 Auto Backwash Strainers

 The mechanical cleaning of the circulating water is performed by Automatic Backwash Strainers.
 The strainers can remove suspended solids of a particle size larger than 0.5 mm and be automatically self-cleaning.
-The strainers are complete with interconnecting pipe work, isolating valves, pressure gauges and automatic backwash equipment.
+The strainers are complete with interconnecting pipework, isolating valves, pressure gauges, and automatic backwash equipment.
 The operation

 of the strainers will be controlled by a differential pressure switch.
 One strainer will